OpenSourceEconomics/econ-project-templates/src/organisation.rst

 .. figure:: ../bld/src/examples/project_hierarchies_big_pic.png
    :width: 50em

-Files and directories in square brackets are constructed by Waf.
+Files and directories in brownish colours are constructed by Waf; those with a bluish background are added directly by the researcher.
 You immediately see the **separation of inputs and outputs** (one of our guiding principles) at work:

     * All source code is in the *src* directory.
-    * All outputs are constructed in the *[bld]* directory.
+    * All outputs are constructed in the *bld* directory.
     * The other objects in square brackets are put there during Waf's install phase, so that they can be opened easily (paper, presentation, documentation).
     * The remainder is made up of objects related to Waf: